Real estate

 What advantages does an estate agent offer in property valuation?

-An agent has extensive market knowledge and can provide a realistic property valuation, leading to an optimal selling price.
+An agent has extensive market knowledge and can conduct a realistic property valuation, leading to an optimal selling price.

-How much time can I save by hiring an agent?
+How much time can I save by hiring an estate agent?

-An agent relieves you of time-consuming tasks such as creating property descriptions, organising viewing appointments, and communicating with potential buyers, which brings you significant time savings.
+An agent relieves you from time-consuming tasks such as creating property descriptions, organising viewings, and communicating with potential buyers, which provides you with significant time savings.

-What costs are incurred by hiring an agent?
+What costs are incurred by hiring an estate agent?

-The main cost is the agent's commission, which is due upon success.
-The amount varies by region and can range from 3 to 7 per cent of the selling price plus VAT.
+The main cost is the agent's commission, which is due upon a successful sale.
+The amount varies depending on the federal state and can be between 3 and 7 percent of the selling price plus VAT.

-What are the alternatives to hiring an agent?
+What alternatives are there to hiring an estate agent?

-Alternatives include private sales, using online platforms, and hiring fixed-price real estate agencies.
+Alternatives include private sale, using online platforms, and hiring estate agencies with fixed price models.

 How do I find a reputable and qualified estate agent?

-Look for qualifications, certifications, and reviews from other clients.
+Look for training, certifications, and reviews from other clients.
 A good agent is characterised by transparency, honesty, and expertise.

-What legal aspects should be considered when hiring an agent?
+What legal aspects must be considered when hiring an estate agent?

-The agency contract is important, as it regulates the rights and obligations of both parties.
-Pay attention to the content and form of the contract, and check your right of withdrawal.
+The estate agent contract is important as it regulates the rights and obligations of both parties.
+Pay attention to the content and form of the contract and check your right of withdrawal.

 How can I negotiate the agent's commission?

-The amount of the commission is generally negotiable.
-Discuss your expectations with the agent and try to find a solution acceptable to both parties.
+The commission is generally negotiable.
+Talk to the agent about your expectations and try to find a mutually acceptable solution.

-What role does digitalisation play in the real estate market?
+What role does digitalisation play in the property market?

-Digitalisation is changing the way agents work.
+Digitalisation is changing how agents work.
 Artificial intelligence, online viewings, and virtual reality are increasingly being used.

 Subscribe to our newsletter